ayushsi42/nmf-micrograph/REPORT.md

 #### 2.6 STEP 5: Segmenting New Images

-Once NMF is trained and you have your `H` matrix (the phase definitions), you can use it to segment *new* images you've never seen before:
 1.  **Transform:** For a new image, you extract its features (just like in Step 3).
 Then, keeping your learned `H` fixed, you find the *new* `W` matrix that best explains this new image's features using your known phases (`H`).
 2.  **Segmentation:** For each pixel, you look at its row in the new `W` matrix.
 Whichever phase component has the highest value in `W` for that pixel, that's the phase you assign to that pixel.
 You then color-code the image to show which phase each pixel belongs to.